gneu77/rx-signals/docs/rx-signals_start.md

 * With respect to [state management](https://github.com/gneu77/rx-signals/blob/master/docs/rp_state_effects_start.md), the store is used
   * to define dependencies explicitly
   * to hold root-state and sources for derived-state
-* With respect to [reactivity](https://github.com/gneu77/rx-signals/blob/master/docs/rp_state_effects_start.md), the store is used
+* With respect to [reactivity](https://github.com/gneu77/rx-signals/blob/master/docs/rp_state_effects_start.md), the store
   * propagates changes via behaviors and event-streams
-  * for reactive dependency injection
+  * performs reactive dependency injection
 * With respect to [effects management](https://github.com/gneu77/blob/master/rx-signals/docs/rp_state_effects_start.md), the store
   * is the _world_ as pure function argument
   * is used to inject isolated side-effects